It hurts my legs, my lungs, my back, my tits.

-- I hate being fat, and running is the quickest calorie burn I know of (my me-time is hugely limited with two jobs and two kids).
+- I hate feeling fat, and running is the quickest calorie burn I know of (my me-time is hugely limited with an active career and two kids).

-Benefits that fill Need is, or should be the foundation of all Marketing efforts.
+Benefits that fulfill Desire is, or should be, the foundation of all marketing efforts.

 The net is the new hip, slick and trendy way to market.
 And no doubt, there are great marketing opportunities online.
-Websites, email blasts, analytics, blogs…etc, are TOOLS to market with.
-But marketing online (wow, moving pics and videos!) or off IS THE SAME THING.
+Websites, landing pages, social media marketing, email blasts, analytics…etc, are TOOLS to market with.
+But marketing online, or offline, IS THE SAME THING.
 The basic principles of marketing must be applied to sell (beyond the freakish, short-lived fad), and grow any company.

-Print, online, or on the friggin moon, Marketing is selling BENEFITS to fill a NEED.
-Advertising, PR, branding, visual design, copywriting, marketing communications are, or should be developed, designed and produced to SELL products/services/ideas/message.
+Print, online, or on the friggin moon, Marketing is selling BENEFITS to fill a WANT.
+Advertising, PR, branding, visual design, copywriting, marketing communications are, or should be, developed, designed and produced to SELL products/services/ideas/message.

-3. Engage CTA— Call To Action.
-Launch marketing campaigns.
-Motivate people to act—to click, to buy, or buy into your message.
+3. Launch marketing campaigns: Motivate people to act—to click, to subscribe, try, or purchase your offering, or buy into your message.

-The new order of entrepreneurs is young, weened on TV and technology, and generally taught to specialize in a very narrow range.
-Unfortunately, opting for graphic tricks over real content—selling benefits answering a need—and relying on Google Analytics doesn’t actually sell much.
+The new order of entrepreneurs is young, weened on TV, and technology, and generally taught to specialize in a very narrow range.
+Unfortunately, opting for A/B testing, and keyword tricks over real content—selling benefits fulfilling a desire—and relying on Google Analytics doesn’t actually sell much.
 GM recently pulled their ads from Facebook because they didn’t work.
 Well, duh!
-Coders are writing them and then the ads are going out to the world, not a targeted market (which the world is not).
+Coders are writing them, and then the ads are going out to the world, not a targeted market (which the world is not).

-While most of my work is online now, I tell my clients the net is not the answer to effective marketing.
-New avenues of selling will arise, and others fade away, but the growth of any business, idea/message, or even activity, like running, is in its benefits, continually filling the need/s of its target market.
+While most of my work is online now, I tell my clients that digital marketing is not the answer to effective marketing.
+New avenues of selling will arise, and others fade away.
+But the growth of any business, or nonprofit message, or even activity, like running, depends on the benefits of their offerings continually fulfilling a desire of a specific group of people.